 8. You might be sitting next to a micro influencer

 Employee advocates have 561% more engagement than your branded social media channels.
 I know, that hurts.

-Employee advocates as micro influencers can drive incredible results, especially considering Glassdoors survey shows that more than ⅔ of job-seekers use social media as a part of their job search.
+Employee advocates as influencers can drive incredible results, especially considering Glassdoors survey shows that more than ⅔ of job-seekers use social media as a part of their job search.